Student loans Dates

 - are studying full-time, or about to start studying

 - will reasonably expect to earn under the annual repayment threshold.

-You can apply for a repayment deduction exemption in myIR.
+Apply for a repayment deduction exemption in myIR

 The exemption runs from the day you apply until the end of the tax year (31 March).
 If you're going to keep studying after 31 March you can apply for a new exemption.